 Part-time workers' annual leave entitlement is proportionate to the time they normally work, e.g. a worker who normally works three days per week is entitled to 16.8 days' annual leave, and so on.

-Leave can only be taken in the leave year in which it is due, unless sickness absence (or perhaps maternity leave) prevents this.
-Leave may not normally be replaced by a payment in lieu – except on termination of employment.
+Statutory holiday may not be replaced by a payment in lieu – except on termination of employment.

 An employer will usually require a worker to give notice of intention to take annual leave and the dates proposed.
 The employer may require this notice to be given at least twice as many days in advance of the start of the leave as the number of days' leave requested.
 The employer may also require the worker (giving due notice):

 - to take leave to which they are entitled on particular days (for example, during a 'Christmas shutdown'); or